Use preloaded credit cards to reward your staff

 One possible hurdle in offering rewards is determining what type of reward will motivate a particular employee.
 Gift cards are a good place to start.
 But a gift card to a popular restaurant might be exciting to one employee, and disappointing to another.
 And no business owner wants to waste money on a reward that isn’t appreciated or considered a valuable goal for employees to strive toward.

 A great solution to this problem is preloaded credit cards.
-With a preloaded credit card you can determine the amount to give, and the recipient can choose to spend those funds on any item, service, or experience they want.
-A preloaded credit card eliminates the guesswork and is something everyone can appreciate.
+With a preloaded cards you can determine the amount to give, and the recipient can choose to spend those funds on any item, service, or experience they want.
+A prepaid card eliminates the guesswork and is something everyone can appreciate.

 Let’s take a look at some examples of reward programs that solved a problem by using prepaid cards.